sabyrzhan/ios-13-swift-5-complete-bootcamp/README.md

 * Chapter 13: Learned about protocol/extensions and delegates, location management
 * Chapter 14: Practice project: fetch bitcoin rates for selected currency.
 Use knowledge about network, REST API usage, extensions and protocols.
 * Chapter 15: Learned about UITableViewController and working with Firebase, managing keyboard autohide and autopopup using IQKeyboardManager.
-* Chapter 17: Learned about SwiftUI.
-Stopped at Video 7
+* Chapter 17: Learned about SwiftUI, observable pattern, adding logics into ContentView

 ## Useful resources